deckerweb/toolbar-extras/readme.txt

 Plugin developer David Decker: *What has proved its day to day usage and usefullness on more than 100 installs before, could be used by many other site builders as well, right? :-)))*

 **Why is the Administrator Role required?**
-This plugin only works and makes sense for Administrator users (and Super Admins in Multisite) just because the links it adds to the Toolbar require those permissions for the original supported plugins and themese.
+This plugin only works and makes sense for Administrator users (and Super Admins in Multisite) just because the links it adds to the Toolbar require those permissions for the original supported plugins and themes.

 Example: The Elementor settings page requires the capability `manage_options` - by default, only Administrators have this capability.
 So Toolbar Extras "inherits" those capabilities (permissions) as well.